Stay safe but stay busy!: An entertainment update

 Six Flags Great America is delaying its opening at least until mid-May.

-For guests with prepaid tickets, the valid dates have been extended to the end of the 2020 season.
 For current 2020 Season Pass Holders, passes will be extended for the number of operating days the park is temporarily closed.
-Six Flags Great America Members will receive one additional month for each month that the park is closed, plus a free Membership level upgrade for the rest of the 2020 Season (and/or other bonus benefits, as applicable).
 For more information, go to www.sixflags.com/greatamerica/coronavirus.

 Racine Symphony